 Sewing and quilting are popular hobbies for people of all ages.
 As well as being fun, these crafts can have important other benefits.
 They can help with mental health, physical health, socializing and more.

 In this blog post we will discuss why sewing is good for your physical and mental health.
-We will also explore some scientific research done on the topic as well as other studies that show how much quilting has helped people who have depression or dementia.
+We will also explore some interesting scientific research done on the topic recently and discuss the relevance of sewing to chronic conditions such as dementia and depression.

 Physical health benefits